da-eto/zf2-exercise/README.md

 composer install
 ```

+Then create MySQL database `vacancies`.
+You may change this name and adjust it in configuration.

-After installation you can copy `config/autoload/local.php.dist` to `config/autoload/local.php.` and change options.
+After installation you can copy `config/autoload/local.php.dist` to `config/autoload/local.php.`
+and change options (DB connection settings, disable toolbar, etc).

 Web Server Setup
 ----------------